Power Pressure Washer HomepageContact Us

 Walkways and Benches Cleaning

 Students are pretty respectful.
 They take the sidewalk to and from class, rather than the shortcut through the grass.
 That said, debris could build up on these walkways.
 Pressure washing the sidewalks and paths that connect the buildings is a great way to make the walk through campus a beautiful one.
-Pay special attention to entranceways, where the path opens up to doors.
+Pay special attention to entrance ways, where the path opens up to doors.
 This may be the area with the most litter, debris and build-up.

-Preparing for paint
+Preparing for Paint

 Many large colleges are actually on a constant rotating schedule to repaint their buildings.
 Pressure washing can be used to prepare these building for their new paint jobs.
 Since painting is ongoing, pressure washing can be an ongoing job too.